Social structure of Romania: Post-communism (1990–present)

 From the late 1970s to the 1980s there was a growing economic crisis, leading to a sharp decline in living standards.
 The response by Nicolae Ceaușescu, which made liberal use of austerity, led to heightened societal tensions and even worse conditions for working people.
 In December 1989, the government headed by Nicolae Ceaușescu was forcibly overthrown, with rioting in Bucharest.
-The sudden removal of a state-controlled economy led to further erosion in the standard of living, with unemployment and job insecurity.
-Social change in Romania has been slow, with progress toward a less-centrally-controlled economy sporadic in nature.